Adjusting risk with criticality

 |High||7.0 - 8.9|

 After the Security Console discovers a vulnerability, the Real Risk algorithm analyzes potential types of exposures to provide you with a deeper understanding of the threats your environment faces and the value of different mitigation approaches.
 This strategy applies exploit and malware exposure metrics for each vulnerability to CVSS base metrics for asset impact (confidentiality, integrity, and availability) and likelihood of compromise (access vector, access complexity, and authentication requirements) in relation to time.

 The risk score from every vulnerability found on a particular asset is aggregated to obtain an overall asset risk score.
 This score is normalized to a range between 0 and 1000.
 To ensure that not too many low-severity vulnerability risk scores overwhelm important high-severity ones, asset risk scores are skewed towards the highest vulnerability risk scores found on an asset.
 Assets can be organized into Asset Groups.
 Asset groups are used to categorize similar or related assets for monitoring purposes.
 An asset group’s risk score is an aggregate of all individual asset risk scores found within the group.
 A Site risk score is also generated.
 It is a calculation derived from all assets within a given site.
 In addition to asset risk scores, you can create a Criticality Tag to prioritize and label the level of urgency required when performing remediation on a specific asset.

 When applying criticality tags, an asset risk score multiples by the risk score factor associated with the tag.
 Adjust the risk score factor associated with individual criticality tags:

-- Go to Administration > Global and Console Settings > Manage > Risk Score Adjustment
+- Go to Administration > Vulnerabilities > Manage risk score settings > Risk Score Adjustment.

 - Select the Adjust asset risk scores based on criticality box.